 Some communities offer those on a waitlist a variety of benefits.
 They may provide access to community activities, dining and amenities such as a fitness center or pool.
 They may also extend invitations to events to meet other future residents or mingle with current residents.

-At The Marshes of Skidaway Island, joining our waitlist enrols you as a member of our Future Resident Club.
+At The Marshes of Skidaway Island, joining our waitlist enrolls you as a member of our Future Resident Club.
 Your refundable deposit secures a solid plan for your retirement even before you move in.
 While in-person events are temporarily suspended, we’re hosting fun and engaging online events where prospective residents get to meet their future neighbors, learn more about senior living, and get a sense of our warm and friendly culture.
 Contact us to start a conversation — we’ll show you how we can make waiting worth your while.